yokadi/yokadi.github.com/_posts/2011-04-09-spring-release-0.13.0.markdown

 ---
 layout: post
-title: Spring: time to release 0.13.0!
+title: Spring, time to release 0.13.0!
 author: Sebastien
 ---
 The sun is shining, it's time to release new yokadi stuff!